usaid-cs/yesterday-i-learned/linux.md

 - Besides `!!`, there is also [`!foo`](https://ss64.com/bash/bang.html), which runs the last command that starts with foo.
 - It is usually impossible to run `sudo` commands in an ssh one-liner, unless you do so like this: `ssh -t user@host 'sudo make-sandwich'`
 - Want to write your own file deduper?
 Unfortunately, it is already made and preinstalled as `fdupes`.
-- Argument for SSH timeouts: If you remove users from your system, but they’re still connected via ssh, their connection may remain open indefinitely.
+- Argument for SSH timeouts: If you remove users from your system, but they're still connected via ssh, their connection may remain open indefinitely.
 - While `Ctrl+R` is backwards search, `Ctrl+S` is forward search (almost exclusively for when you press `Ctrl+R` too many times).
 - [The `last` command](http://askubuntu.com/a/297637) will show `- crash` if a computer crashed, possibly due to power outage.
 This is the simplest way to determine if someone used the machine and shut it down afterwards, and when `syslog` is emptied for whatever reason.
 - `readlink (path to link)` outputs where the link is pointing.